gary-rowe/multibit-merchant/README.md

 ## Bitcoinj dependency is broken - for good reasons

 The current Bitcoinj library is not available through a standard Nexus repository for security reasons.

 Before you think that this is some rubbish that you can safely ignore please bear in mind that Bitcoinj is a financial library that is *capable of spending real money*.
 You want to be sure that no-one between you and their repository has an opportunity to change the code.
-Further, you want to be sure that any of the libraries that it pulls in have not been corrupted.
+Further, you want to be sure that any of the libraries that it pulls in have not been corrupted (a "build side-chain attack").

 The best way to ensure that you have the correct Bitcoinj library is to build it locally on a trusted machine and then deploy it to a trusted repository under your control.
-You should [follow their instructions](https://code.google.com/p/bitcoinj/wiki/UsingMaven).
+To accomplish this, you should [follow the Bitcoinj build instructions](https://code.google.com/p/bitcoinj/wiki/UsingMaven).

 Essentially, at this stage you will need to perform a git checkout to a particular revision denoted by a hash.
 This will ensure that no code before this point has been modified.
 This approach is more secure than the current Maven dependency